 The term Team is used so frequently that one might assume that it has a common meaning that has the same interpretation by everyone.
 Sadly, this is not the case so I would like to offer some thoughts as to what exactly a team is and how it differs from a hierarchical group.

 To be perfectly honest I often find myself cringing at the mention of the word team as I feel it is not only overused, it is actually abused.
 I acknowledge that the word has a nice warm connotation that bestows a feeling of camaraderie and a sense of belonging and that’s nice.
 The issue I have is that calling a group of people a team doesn’t make them a team and certainly will not magic them into being an effective team.
-I can’t help recalling the following comment I heard a few back during an American election campaign: “You can put lipstick on a pig but it’s still a pig.”
-It might be a bit insensitive, but it does serve to illustrate the point I am trying to make.

 A Team is a collaborative group of individuals who come together to achieve a shared defined goal, solve problems, or complete projects by leveraging their unique skills, knowledge, and expertise.
 In a team, members work interdependently, share responsibilities and make joint decisions.